Disability Accommodations Policy

 Harvey Mudd College (“HMC”) will make reasonable accommodations whenever necessary for an otherwise qualified employee or applicant for employment with disabilities (as defined by applicable law), provided that (1) the individual is otherwise qualified to safely perform the essential functions of the job and (2) such accommodations do not impose undue hardship on HMC operations.

-Responsible Manager – An individual who has authority to determine whether a requested accommodation will be provided.
-Where an employee requires reasonable accommodation, the Responsible Manager will typically be the employee’s supervisor/manager, the Director of Human Resources, and/or the Director’s designee.
-Where an applicant for employment requires reasonable accommodation, the Responsible Manager will typically be the hiring supervisor/manager, the Director of Human Resources, and/or the Director’s designee.
+An individual who has authority to determine whether a requested accommodation will be provided.
+Where an employee requires reasonable accommodation, the Responsible Manager will typically be the employee’s supervisor/manager, the Director for Human Resources, and/or the Director’s designee.
+Where an applicant for employment requires reasonable accommodation, the Responsible Manager will typically be the hiring supervisor/manager, the Director for Human Resources, and/or the Director’s designee.

 Requests for Accommodation